-We were delighted to welcome back alumna Katya Ochagavia (Tyson’s 2004) on 7 October for an inspiring PSHE session with our Year 10 and Year 12 students as part of Black History Month.
+We were delighted to welcome back alumna Katya Ochagavia (Tyson’s 2004) on 7 October for an inspiring PSHE session with Year 10 and Year 12 students as part of Black History Month.

-Now Executive Producer - Documentaries at The Guardian, Katya returned to Alleyn’s to share her film Black Panther Cubs: When the Revolution Doesn’t Come, a deeply moving exploration of legacy, activism and identity.
+As Executive Producer - Documentaries at The Guardian, Katya returned to Alleyn’s to share her film Black Panther Cubs: When the Revolution Doesn’t Come, a deeply moving exploration of legacy, activism and identity.
 The documentary, which she produced, is about the children of the Black Panther party and their lives, born into the 1970s revolutionary movement for Black equality and self-determination, and the wrestle they still endure 50 years on because radical change never materialised.
-It offers both a historically rich narrative and a personal reflection on lived experience, culminating in a poignant message about perseverance, self-care and community.
+It offers a historically rich narrative and a personal reflection on lived experience, culminating in a poignant message about perseverance, self-care and community.

 As Katya explained, the film’s conclusion holds an important reminder: while the struggle for justice and progress may demand “mind, body and soul for the benefit of the people,” it is also vital to remember that you too are the people — and preserving your own wellbeing is essential to achieving lasting change.